AdobeDocs/workfront-learn.en/help/reporting/enhanced-analytics/4-basic-navigation.md

 ---
 # Understand basic navigation

-To navigate to [!UICONTROL Analytics] in the new Workfront experience, use the [!UICONTROL Main Menu] button.
+To navigate to [!UICONTROL Analytics] in Workfront, use the [!UICONTROL Main Menu] button.

 ![An image of finding the [!UICONTROL Analytics] feature in the Workfront [!UICONTROL main menu]](assets/Navigate-NWE.png)

-Find analytics in [!DNL Workfront Classic] from the global navigation bar.

-![An image of finding the [!UICONTROL Analytics] feature in the [!DNL Workfront Classic]](assets/Navigate-Classic.png)

-In this video, you will learn:
+In this video, you will see:

-* How to navigate to the Analytics area
 * An overview of the work charts
 * An overview of the people charts